seleniumbase/SeleniumBase/README.md

 An easy way to override seleniumbase/config/settings.py is by using a custom settings file.
 Here's the command-line option to add to tests: (See [examples/custom_settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/examples/custom_settings.py))
 ``--settings_file=custom_settings.py``
-(Settings include default timeout values, a two-factor auth key, DB credentials, S3 credentials, Email Testing API credentials, and other important settings used by tests.)
+(Settings include default timeout values, a two-factor auth key, DB credentials, S3 credentials, and other important settings used by tests.)

 To pass additional data from the command-line to tests, add ``--data="ANY STRING"``.
 Now inside your tests, you can use ``self.data`` to access that.